-- (j) the person is working by themselves in an enclosed indoor space (unless and until another person enters that indoor space); or - (k) the person is a professional sportsperson when training or competing; or
+- (j) the person is working by themselves in an enclosed indoor space (unless and until another person enters that indoor space); or - (k) the person is a professional sportsperson when training or competing; or - (l) the person is engaged in any strenuous physical exercise; or

-- (l) the person is engaged in any strenuous physical exercise; or Examples: jogging, running, swimming, cycling. - (m) the person is riding a bicycle or motorcycle; or - (n) the person is consuming: - (i) medicine; or - (ii) food or drink; or - (o) the person is smoking or vaping (including e-cigarettes) while stationary; or - (p) the person is undergoing dental or medical care or treatment to the extent that such care or treatment requires that no face covering be worn; or - (q) the person is receiving a service and it is not reasonably practicable to receive that service wearing a face covering; or - (r) the person is providing a service and it is not reasonably practicable to provide that service wearing a face covering; or - (s) the person is asked to remove the face covering to ascertain identity; or Example: a person may be asked by police, security, bank or post office staff to remove a face covering to ascertain identity or when purchasing alcohol or cigarettes. - (t) for emergency purposes; or - (u) when required or authorised by law; or - (v) when doing so is not safe in all the circumstances.
+Examples: jogging, running, swimming, cycling.

+- (m) the person is riding a bicycle or motorcycle; or - (n) the person is consuming: - (i) medicine; or - (ii) food or drink; or - (o) the person is smoking or vaping (including e-cigarettes) while stationary; or - (p) the person is undergoing dental or medical care or treatment to the extent that such care or treatment requires that no face covering be worn; or - (q) the person is receiving a service and it is not reasonably practicable to receive that service wearing a face covering; or - (r) the person is providing a service and it is not reasonably practicable to provide that service wearing a face covering; or - (s) the person is asked to remove the face covering to ascertain identity; or Example: a person may be asked by police, security, bank or post office staff to remove a face covering to ascertain identity or when purchasing alcohol or cigarettes. - (t) for emergency purposes; or - (u) when required or authorised by law; or - (v) when doing so is not safe in all the circumstances.

-9 Face covering requirements in airports and on aircraft
+9 Face covering requirements on aircraft

-- (1) Without limiting clause 8(1)(b), a person in the State of Victoria at an airport or travelling in an aircraft must: - (a) carry a face covering at all times, except where subclause (2)(a) or 9(2)(b) applies; and - (b) wear a face covering while in a publicly accessible indoor space at an airport (and at all times while inside an aircraft); and - (c) wear a face covering where required to do so in accordance with any other pandemic orders in force.
+- (1) Without limiting clause 8(1)(b), a person in the State of Victoria at an airport or travelling in an aircraft must: - (a) carry a face covering at all times, except where subclause (2)(a) or (2)(b) applies; and - (b) wear a face covering at all times while inside an aircraft; and - (c) wear a face covering where required to do so in accordance with any other pandemic orders in force.